 2. How do downloads compare to audience ratings?

 The advantage to a download count is that it is first-party data reflecting observable user behavior.
-Audience ratings and measurement, like those from ComScore or Nielsen, are based on sampling methodologies that are subject to a margin of error.
+Audience ratings, like those for radio or TV, are based on sampling methodologies that are subject to a margin of error.
 By comparison downloads are accurate and actual counts.

 Midroll maintains the integrity of this measure by working only with podcast hosting and measurement services that use industry standard methods to ensure the accuracy of their reports.

 3. How do we know that a download resulted in an impression?

 Truth be told, we don’t know 100% for sure.
 And we would be skeptical of anyone who says otherwise.
 We acknowledge that listeners do not always listen to every episode they download.
 However, the success of most podcast ad campaigns combined with our own research indicate that listening rates are impressively high.

 In our survey of 168,500 podcast listeners, 88% said they listen to most or all episodes of the shows they subscribe to.
 Moreover, according to Edison Research, 73% of podcast consumers listen to an episode within 48 hours of downloading it, and 88% listen within a week of that download.

 Therefore we are confident that downloads as a metric are at least as accurate as broadcast audience ratings, which are based on statistical estimates.

 It’s important to understand that no podcast ad platform can offer a guaranteed measure of ad impressions.
 That’s because podcasts are MP3 files, and the vast majority of listeners simply download them for playback on their smartphones.
 There is no communication between the podcast app and the podcaster’s servers, so no listening data is reported.